 The Opportunity and Organization

-As the organization comes off its successful Centennial Celebration, which included a $1 million gift, CDSS must continue to find new ways to encourage and increase learning, leadership and sustainability; to foster innovation, talent and enthusiasm of musicians, singers and dancers; to energize the next generation; and to deepen and broaden participation wherever its communities seek to thrive.
+As the organization comes off its successful Centennial Celebration, which included a $1 million gift, CDSS must continue to find new ways to encourage and increase learning, leadership and sustainability; deepen and broaden community participation; foster innovation, talent and enthusiasm of musicians, singers and dancers; and energize and engage the next generation.

 Special opportunities and responsibilities: